Key takeaways

 Wolong National Nature Reserve (卧龙自然保护区) is the “real” panda place — 200,000 hectares of mountainous protected habitat in the Aba Tibetan Autonomous Prefecture, three hours’ drive west of Chengdu through narrow mountain roads.
 Roughly 150 giant pandas live in the reserve, of which only a small fraction are visible to public visitors.

 The Hetaoping Center for Giant Panda Conservation (卧龙核桃坪基地), rebuilt after the 2008 earthquake, houses the flagship wild-release training program — a multi-year regimen where captive-born pandas progressively learn foraging, predator avoidance, and territorial behaviour in increasingly wild enclosures, eventually released into unmonitored forest.
 Several have been successfully released since the early 2010s.
-The visitor experience covers the training facility and the main breeding centre.

 Be honest about who Wolong is for: it’s a long mountain drive, English support is significantly weaker than at the Chengdu base, the visitor infrastructure is more basic, and you see fewer pandas than at any of the other three.
 Wolong rewards travellers who care about the conservation story, the wild-release program, and the mountain landscape.
 For a first-time visitor on a 14-day China itinerary it’s overkill; for a panda-focused traveller spending a full week in Sichuan with a private driver it’s worth the day.